coderbyheart/blog/_posts/2017-04-23-bring-your-inexperience-to-a-conference.md

 ---
 layout: post
-title:  "Bring you inexperience to a conference"
+title:  "Bring your inexperience to a conference"
 date:   2017-04-23 13:00:00
 excerpt: > #
   On contributing to a community